rwikdutta/rwikdutta.me/resume.md

 - Experience with BI tools Tableau and PowerBI.
 Experience with advanced features of Excel like PivotTable, PowerPivot, PowerView etc.
 - Experience in C, C++, Java.

+## Internship
+- Data Science Intern at Prakshep
+    - Mar '19 - Jun '19
+    - Using Deep Learning to perform edge detection (Holistically Nested Edge Detection) in order to detect boundaries of agricultural plots from satellite imagery
+    - Automate the process of downloading satellite imagery from Landsat 8 and analysis of given agricultural plots
+    - Digitization of Identity Documents using OCR, image pre-processing and then using both logic and automation to extract the information from those cards in a structured format.

 ## Research Experience
 - Bengali Handwritten Character Classification using Transfer Learning on Deep Convolutional Neural Network.